The eLearning community cruises to new heights by taking cues from the airline industry

 Chicken or Beef?

 I've traveled a lot for work and I've seen these demonstrations evolve, with some attendants inserting their own personality (how many flight attendants get applause after delivering the standard information?).
 While highly entertaining and effective, this isn't repeatable and can't be scaled.
 But what if you turned it on its head?
 What if you radically changed the delivery of the safety information to make it interesting?
 Engaging?
-Could airline safety videos actually be worth watching?
+Could flight safety eLearning videos actually be worth watching?

 Flip The Script